AI Applications: an Overview of 8 Emerging Artificial Intelligence Use Cases

 Scientists at the Francis Crick Institute created an AI system that better predicts the risk of death from heart disease, compared to humans.
 The AI system used hundreds of health and healthcare variables to make the final predictions, while doctors used about two dozen24.

-Mount Sinai hospital uses artificial intelligence to predict kidney disease25, which can affect a host of variables in the treatment process, from decreasing the need for dialysis to drug adjustments in the treatment plans.
+Mount Sinai hospital uses artificial intelligence to predict kidney disease25, which can affect a host of decisions and variables in the treatment process, from decreasing the need for dialysis to drug adjustments in the treatment plans.

 Unlearn.AI is using unsupervised machine learning to predict Alzheimer’s progression.
 Based on their findings, a demo version of a clinical trial simulator26.
 Early diagnosis of this disease could save over $7 trillion in medical costs in the long run27.